Skip to content

 That's not a situation where spiritual counsel helps.
 It's a situation where money helps.

-That's not nothing.
+The coalition holds.
+Baptist and Catholic, Black and white, downtown and rural, Christian and Jewish.
 Plenty of things still divide Baptist from Catholic in Calhoun County.
 This isn't one of them.

 This is the work that doesn't make the news.
 There's no ribbon-cutting when a family avoids eviction.
 No press release when someone's power stays on.
 No headline when a homebound widow gets a hot meal instead of eating crackers alone.
-The impact is measured in what didn't happen, the crises that never became crises because someone showed up at the right time.

 Interfaith Ministries carries a four-star rating on Charity Navigator (95%), which puts it in rare company for an organization of its size.
 The money goes where it's supposed to go.
 The programs do what they say they do.
 And every Monday through Thursday, the doors open at 8 a.m. on Gurnee Avenue because the need doesn't take a day off.